Trimipramine: Side effects

 The side effects of trimipramine have been said to be similar to those of other tertiary amine TCAs, with a preponderance of anticholinergic and sedative effects.
 However, trimipramine has also been said to be associated with a different side effect profile compared to other TCAs and in general with fewer side effects, chiefly due to its lack of norepinephrine reuptake inhibition and relatively lower anticholinergic effects (although it is still a potent anticholinergic).
 Somnolence is the most common side effect of the drug.
 Dry mouth is the most common anticholinergic side effect, but others like constipation, urinary retention, and blurred vision are also present.
+Such effects, in any case, may be treated with bethanechol.

 It is described as being associated with minimal or no orthostatic hypotension, at least in comparison to clomipramine, in spite of its potent and comparable activity as an alpha-1 blocker.
 However, it has also been said to have a rate of orthostatic hypotension similar to that of other TCAs.
 Trimipramine is said to be less epileptogenic than other TCAs, although seizures have still been reported in association with it.
 It is also less cardiotoxic than other TCAs and cardiotoxicity is said to be minimal, with a "very favorable profile".